HDFGroup/PyHexad/README.md

 A PyXLL-based HDF5 Excel add-in

-See the [wiki](https://github.com/HDFGroup/PyHexad/wiki) for more info.
+See the [User's Guide](https://github.com/HDFGroup/PyHexad/blob/master/docs/introduction.rst) for more info.